 10. Get a business credit card

 Sometimes, freelancers have to purchase things on behalf of their clients.
-Things that they can then invoice and get back, but this can often take some time.
+Something that they can then invoice and get back, but this can often take some time.
 Keep money in the bank by taking out a credit card for your business – something you pay off every month, but helps you maintain a healthy cash flow when dealing with client expenses.

 11. Put money away